Johnboysmooth/Player_macropad/README.md

 2. Click "Flash".
 3. Following successful flash completion, press the ```Reset``` button on the PCB.

 The Player! can now be configured and is now ready to use.
-The rotary encoder is rebound using the two circular icons on the row above the rest of the buttons.
+The rotary encoder is rebound using the two circular icons on the top row.

+*A current bug means the second layer is incorrectly labelled, however it maintains rebinding functionality.

-## VIA Support (Not Recommended)
+### VIA Support (Not Recommended)

 VIA compatible firmware can also be flashed to the Player! using the [player_via.hex](Firmware/player_via.hex), however an additional step is required.
 1. In QMK_Toolbox, click "Open" then navigate to player_vial.hex and select it.